the-events-calendar/event-tickets/tests.md

 ### What if I do not know how to do something?
 Google is your friend; as noted above [Codeception](http://codeception.com/docs) and [WP Browser](https://github.com/lucatume/wp-browser) documentation will help.
-If nothing above works ask a developer.
+If nothing of the above works ask a developer.

 ### Setting up to write acceptance tests
 Same as the "Set up" section above.
 You can do it; I (a mindless file) believe in you.